AkilaShashimantha/Machine-Learning-Model-Boston-Housing-datasetDeployment-with-Streamlit/README.md

 This command will launch the Streamlit application and provide a local URL (e.g., http://localhost:8501) which will automatically open in your browser.

 ☁️ Deployment
-This application is designed for deployment on Streamlit Cloud.
+This application is designed for deployment on Streamlit Cloud.<br>

-Deployed Application URL: [Your Streamlit Cloud App URL Here] (Replace this placeholder with the actual URL after deployment.)
+Deployed Application URL: https://machine-learning-model-boston-housing-datasetdeployment-with-a.streamlit.app/ <br>

 🛠️ Technologies Used
 Python